lennessyy/raginggardens/README.md

 .o: Raging Gardens :o.
 ==========================

-HTML5/Javascript Browser Game.
+HTML5/Javascript web browser game.
 Entry to GitHub [game-off-2012](https://github.com/github/game-off-2012) challenge.

 You are a hungry (ninja) rabbit whose goal is to **pull** as much carrots as possible from the ground in **5 minutes**.
 However, you have competition!